 Some vital stats on Social Media

-Globally, majority of the companies (87%) have a presence in FaceBook and Twitter, the most popular platforms for social communication.
+- Globally, the majority of the companies (87%) have a presence in Facebook and Twitter, the most popular platforms for social communication.

-Women account for 80% of Pinterest users, the majority being in USA
+- Women account for 80% of Pinterest users, the majority being in the USA

-The Twitter is used by 55-64 year old people more than any other age group
+- Twitter is used by 55-64-year-old people more than any other age group

 Social media enhances business analysis, metrics

-As more people log into social media to communicate, take purchase decisions or share ideas and information, businesses are find new ways to analyse such data and make business decisions.
+As more people log into social media to communicate, make purchase decisions or share ideas and information, businesses are finding new ways to analyze such data and make business decisions.
 Social media analytics gathers data and information from blogs and social media sites for analysis which in turn helps in decision making.
 Customer sentiment is assessed for support activities by social media companies.

 Social media optimization (SMO) is to social media as search engine optimization is for website content.
 The strategy helps to draw more visitors by adding links to social media strategy plan content such as RSS feeds and sharing buttons.
 It can also be done through status updates tweets or blog posts.

-Social media is an enabler of crowd sourcing.
-Here customers can utilize the platform to offer a social media strategy for small business and ideas for future products or tweaks to current ones.
+Social media is an enabler of crowdsourcing.
+Here customers can utilize the platform to offer a social media strategy for small businesses and ideas for future products or tweaks to current ones.

 First Image source: pixabay.com